WardVer/GET-CAMERAS-3D-DEMO/README.md

 After everything has been compiled and installed, you will have to edit the CmakeList.txt

 * You have to make sure that the line "find_package( OpenCV REQUIRED )" finds the exact OpenCV version that you compiled before.
-* you need to link the headers of the camera drivers in the cmakelists.txt file, they are called DxImageProc.h and GxIAPI.h
+* you need to link the headers of the camera drivers (add their include folder) in the cmakelists.txt file, they are called DxImageProc.h and GxIAPI.h

 ## Usage

+### installation

+if everything is linked correctly in the cmakelists.txt file then simply run 'cmake .' and 'make' within the main folder

 ### Calibration